Geographic Information Science, M.S.

 Fieldwork and Research Opportunities

-Department of Earth and Atmospheric Sciences faculty work and conduct research in the field.
-They have been awarded grants from various institutions, including the National Aeronautics and Space Administration (NASA), Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, Geological Society of America, National Geospatial Intelligence Agency, National Institutes of Health, National Park Service, National Science Foundation, U.S. Army Corps of Engineers, Electric Power Research Institute, Missouri Department of Natural Resources, Ameren and others.
+Department of Earth, Atmospheric, and Geospatial Science faculty work and conduct research in the field.
+They have won grants from various institutions, including the National Aeronautics and Space Administration (NASA), U.S. Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, Geological Society of America, National Geospatial Intelligence Agency, National Institutes of Health, National Park Service, National Science Foundation, U.S. Army Corps of Engineers, Electric Power Research Institute, Missouri Department of Natural Resources, Ameren and others.

 Careers

 Graduates from SLU’s GIS master’s program have a very good employment outlook.
-According to the Geospatial Information and Technology Association, employment in this field is growing at an annual rate of almost 35%, with the commercial subsection of the market expanding by 100% each year.
+Employment in this field is growing at an annual rate of almost 35%, with the commercial subsection of the market expanding by 100% each year, according to the Geospatial Information and Technology Association.

 Recent graduates from this program have been employed by various environmental, remote sensing and GIS companies, including Bayer, the National Geospatial-Intelligence Agency and U.S. Geological Survey (USGS).